Wunkolo/qCheck/README.md

-qCheck has proven itself to be about **x4** to **x15** times faster than alternatives such as `rhash` and `cksfv` and reduces CRC32's algorithmic overhead to the point of being almost entirely by device IO.
+qCheck has proven itself to be about **x4** to **x15** times faster than alternatives such as `rhash` and `cksfv` and reduces CRC32's algorithmic overhead to the point of being almost entirely bounded by device IO speeds.
+It is recommended to run this program on a fast NVME Solid State Drive to fully saturate read speed.

 ---

+## Benchmark

 Specs:
 ```